-These Application Notes assume that the installation of the Avaya SBCE and the assignment of a management IP Address have already been completed.
+These Application Notes assume that the installation of the Avaya SBCE and the assignment of all IP addresses have already been completed, including the management IP address.

 In the sample configuration, the management IP is 10.80.140.140.
 Access the web management interface by entering https://<ip-address> where <ip-address> is the management IP address assigned during installation.
-Select UC-Sec Control Center.

 Log in with the appropriate credentials.
-Click Sign In.
+Click Log In.

-The main page of the UC-Sec Control Center will appear.
+The main page of the Avaya SBCE will appear.

-To view system information that was configured during installation, navigate to UC-Sec Control Center \rightarrow System Management.
+To view system information that was configured during installation, navigate to System Management.
 A list of installed devices is shown in the right pane.
 In the case of the sample configuration, a single device named "VZ_1" is shown.
-To view the configuration of this device, click the monitor icon as highlighted below.
+To view the configuration of this device, click View as highlighted below.

-The System Information screen shows the Network Settings, DNS Configuration and Management IP information provided during installation and corresponds to Figure 1.
+The System Information screen shows the Network Settings, DNS Configuration, and Management IP information provided during installation and corresponds to Figure 1.
 The Box Type was set to "SIP" and the Deployment Mode was set to "Proxy".
 Default values were used for all other fields.
+Note that the Management IP must be on a separate subnet from the IP interfaces designated for SIP traffic.